Methods of How to Set Bitcoin Stop Losses in Bitcoin Trading

 3. Setting Stop Losses Using Trend-lines

-A trend line can be used to set stop losses where the stop loss order is set just below the trend line in an upwards trend & above the trend line in a downwards trend.
-As long as the trendline holds then a btc/usd trader will be able to continue making profits while at the same time setting this stop loss order that will lock his profit once the trendline is broken.
+A trend line can help set stop losses: place the stop loss just below the trend line in an uptrend and above it in a downtrend.
+If the trendline holds, a btc/usd trader can keep making money while setting a stop loss to protect profits if the trendline breaks.

 Putting the stop loss order below the BTCUSD price trendline